 Here are the 8 mistakes to avoid when writing comments on blogs:

 1. Over-optimizing with your keyword in the “name” section

 I’m sure you have seen comments with over-optimized keywords in the “name” section.
 It’s annoying, right?

-Pro bloggers understand that contributions from readers in the form of comments, social shares, backlinks and brand mentions can go a long way towards spreading their message.
+Pro bloggers understand that contributions from readers in the form of comments, social media shares, backlinks and brand mentions can go a long way towards spreading their message.

 At the same time, not every comment brings value to a blog post.
 The comment below is relevant, valuable, and timely — and it uses the commenter’s full name.